Flone-dnb/FBugReporter/README.md

 # Build (Manual Installation)

-If you don't want or can't use scripts from the `Install` section above, you can build and integrate everything yourself.
+If you don't want or can't use scripts from the `How to Install` section above, you can build and integrate everything yourself.

 ## Build: Reporter
-**To build** the reporter you will need [Rust](https://www.rust-lang.org/tools/install) and [LLVM](https://github.com/llvm/llvm-project/releases/) installed (when installing LLVM pick "Add LLVM to the system PATH for all users"), then in the `reporter` folder run:
+**To build** the reporter you will need [Rust](https://www.rust-lang.org/tools/install) and [LLVM](https://github.com/llvm/llvm-project/releases/) installed (when installing LLVM pick "Add LLVM to the system PATH for all users"), then in the `reporter` directory run:

 ```
 cargo build --release